 Date/Time Date and Time of the attempted access.
 Name If known, the name of the PC whose access was blocked.
-This name is taken from the Network Clients database Source IP address The IP Address of the PC or device whose access request was blocked MAC address The hardware or physical address of the PC or device whose access request was blocked Destination The destination URL or IP address
+Source IP address The IP Address of the PC or device whose access request was blocked MAC address The hardware or physical address of the PC or device whose access request was blocked Destination The destination URL or IP address